Chapter 36

 "There are… three," he murmured, pointing a finger in each direction.

-"Three great wings," explained Ivan, approaching his son.
+"Three great wings," Ivan explained, moving closer to his son.
 "Each one is basically an academy in itself."

 Körper, walking a few steps ahead, added:

-"You could imagine it as each being split in half.
-On the left the general classes and on the right the specialized ones."
+"You could imagine that each is divided in half.
+On the left, the general classes, and on the right, the specialized ones."

-Kaep listened attentively, his gaze shining as he looked between the three directions.
+Kaep listened attentively, his gaze shining as it moved between the three directions.

 "In the specialized ones, will they teach me about being a psychic?"